- Technical information - Kv values and cavitation

 - Installation manual: Pressure sustaining/relief control valve

-What data should I provide to select the right type and size of valve?
+What data should I provide to select the right type and size of control valve?

 Maximum and minimum flow, continuous flow, maximum and minimum inlet pressure, wanted outlet pressure, pipe size.

-What is the typical pressure loss across the valve?
+What is the typical pressure loss across the control valve?

 Typically 0.3 bar for a correctly sized valve.

 What is the advantage of a parabolic plug design?